-- Eases deployment of new infrastructure components. - Provides a single tool to manage licenses for various products. - Simplifies and consolidates product deployment and management with automated provisioning, monitoring, and trend reporting. - Boosts productivity and consistency with accelerated moves, adds, and changes under workflow policy control.
+- · Eases deployment of new infrastructure components. - Provides a single, centralized web-based tool to manage licenses, software, and entitlement for various products. - Simplifies and consolidates product deployment and management with automated provisioning, monitoring, and trend reporting. - Boosts productivity and consistency with accelerated moves, adds, and changes under workflow policy control.